Glossary of Bicycle Terms

 21"-23” (XL) (53cm-58cm) for riders around 6'3” to 6’7”

 Bike chain: the bike chain, or the loop of chain links that encircle the gears, make the wheels turn.
 This is the most common wear point, after tires, needing maintenance.
+How to check for chain wear.
+More than 1/16" stretch over 12" is an indicator for time to replace.

 Blocking: legally impeding the progress of opposing riders to allow teammates a better chance of success.